 By clarifying and communicating both business and A team’s psychological goals describe how teammates intentionally choose to think and behave as they work together to achieve their team’s business goals., all team members are offered a level playing field.
 Recognizing the value of each team member to the whole allows each individual member to contribute fully and willingly, no matter their role.

 Team Characteristics of Successful Teams

-In addition to goal setting, Right-Minded Teamwork offers three specific solutions for Team Leaders: A Work Agreement is a collective promise made by teammates to transform non-productive behavior into collaborative teamwork behavior.
-More, RMT’s Team Operating System is a six-step, 90-day, continuous improvement system that organizes team functions to increase the likelihood of achieving customer satisfaction.
-More, and Right-Minded Teammates.
+In addition to goal setting, Right-Minded Teamwork offers three specific solutions for Team Leaders: A Work Agreement is a collective teammate promise to transform non-productive, adversarial behavior into collaborative teamwork behavior., RMT’s Team Operating System is a six-step, 90-day, continuous improvement system that organizes team functions to increase the likelihood of achieving customer satisfaction., and Right-Minded Teammates.

 - Work Agreements are short documents written collectively by the team that explains how team members agree to work together.
 They guide the team by providing a set of clear expectations around team member performance and behavior.

 - Team Operating System outlines a team’s processes and procedures, clearly defining roles, responsibilities, and how the team will reach its goals.

 - Right-Minded Teammates view their team’s success collectively.
 Everyone supports everyone else because group success requires a high level of individual performance.
 They are truly Right-Minded Teammate THINKERS.

 Used together, these tools can turn any team around.

 Taking Your Team to the Next Level